 Many separate stances together make up a 20-45 minute “form,” which is performed like a meditative dance with one position flowing gracefully into the next.
 Tai ch’i practitioners believe that this series of specific stances cultivate and mobilize qi (energy) and restore harmony in the body.
 If your qi is abundant and free-flowing, then you feel at peace and restored.
-Qi blockages at various points in the body, on the other hand, can lead to pain, depression and illness.
+On the other hand, qi blockages at various points in the body can lead to pain, depression, and illness.
 Tai ch’i draws on the principles of yin and yang, the opposing elements of the universe that strive for balance.

 Health Benefits of Tai Ch’i

 One of the most studied forms of movement therapy, tai ch’i has generated a large body of research.
-Here, a sampling of some notable findings on these health benefits of the practice:
+Here is a sampling of some notable findings on the health benefits of the practice:

-- Encourages Sleep: In one study that compared people practicing tai ch’i to a group doing low-impact exercise, all who reported mild sleep complaints, everyone experienced sleep improvement and a reduction in daytime grogginess — but those who did tai ch’i reported that they nodded off about 20 minutes faster at night than those in the other group.
+Encourages Sleep: In one study that compared people practicing tai ch’i to a group doing low-impact exercise, all of whom reported mild sleep complaints, everyone experienced sleep improvement and a reduction in daytime grogginess – but those who did tai ch’i reported that they nodded off about 20 minutes faster at night than those in the other group.

-For more information about the health benefits of tai ch’i, visit Master Yang’s website at http://www.centerfortaiji.com.
+For more information about the health benefits of tai ch’i, visit Master Yang’s website.